Questions frequently asked by patients about medical devices

 - Name of the hospital that treated you (if applicable)

 c.
-In the case of implants, you can find this information on the implant card if the doctor has given you one.
+If the medical device in question is an implant, you can generally find this information on the implant card given to you by the doctor.
 If the medical device in question is a catheter, insulin pump or other product that you use yourself, the information is printed on the packaging or on the device itself.

 a.
 It is necessary for the manufacturer and the competent authorities to be informed promptly on all serious incidents to ensure that the safety of medical devices is monitored correctly.